sj2212/Optimising-Online-Sports-Revenue/README.md

 ## Analysis & Insights
 This is your core section.
 Use subheadings for each analysis task:

-### 1. Performed Data Integrity Checks
+1. Performed Data Integrity Checks
-### 2. Brand Pricing Comparison and Respective Sales
+2. Brand Pricing Comparison and Respective Sales
-### 3. Revenue by Price Category
+3. Revenue by Price Category
-### 4. Discount Trends and thr Impact of Discount
+4. Discount Trends and thr Impact of Discount

 ## Key Recommendations
-###Focus on expanding inventory in high-margin categories: Expensive and Elite.
+-Focus on expanding inventory in high-margin categories: Expensive and Elite.

-###Experiment with discount strategies — reduce discounts on high-performing footwear and apply limited-time offers on clothing.
+-Experiment with discount strategies — reduce discounts on high-performing footwear and apply limited-time offers on clothing.

-###Increase customer reviews through post-purchase incentives — reviews positively influence revenue.
+-Increase customer reviews through post-purchase incentives — reviews positively influence revenue.

-###Maintain continuous monitoring of product performance segmented by category, season, and brand.
+-Maintain continuous monitoring of product performance segmented by category, season, and brand.

-###Leverage seasonal patterns in traffic and reviews to plan campaigns and inventory.
+-Leverage seasonal patterns in traffic and reviews to plan campaigns and inventory.

 ## Business Impact
 By combining advanced SQL techniques with retail domain logic, this project delivers actionable insights to:

-###Increase product profitability
+-Increase product profitability

-###Balance discounting with volume-based sales
+-Balance discounting with volume-based sales

-###Optimize inventory and pricing across different customer segments
+-Optimize inventory and pricing across different customer segments

-###Inform marketing teams about review-based engagement strategies
+-Inform marketing teams about review-based engagement strategies